lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 The nodes of a graph represent instances of something such as a person in a social network, a town in a country or an atom in a molecule.
 Edges represent the connections between these and can be directed, undirected and also weighted.
 For example, one person following another on Instagram (directed edge), a motorway between towns (directed and weighted) or an atomic bond (undirected).

 Graphs are very good at describing data with relationships and interactions.
-They are not that unsimilar to other data types and their corresponding neural networks.
+They are not that dissimilar to other data types and their corresponding neural networks.
 Convolutional layers in computer vision for example can be seen as acting on an image whose nodes are the pixels and only adjacent pixels are connected by edges in the graph.

 ### Recent GNNs Applications